chicklightning/the_light_mod/README.txt

 Changelog
 =========
+v0.4.1 Added recipes so Quartz Swords and Quartz Armor can benefit from Greater Blessing/Curse enchants |
-v0.4.0 Added a Blessed Quartz Sword and Cursed Obsidian Sword, now differentiated from Quartz and Obsidian Swords, which have normal sword recipes | Blessed and Cursed swords now have the recipes the previous regular Quartz and Obsidian swords had (using Greater Blessings and Curses) | Blessed
+Changed many of the existing recipes so that they are on a sliding scale; iron benefits the least, then diamond, then quartz items. v0.4.0 Added a Blessed Quartz Sword and Cursed Obsidian Sword, now differentiated from Quartz and Obsidian Swords, which have normal sword recipes | Blessed and Cursed swords now have the recipes the previous regular Quartz and Obsidian swords had (using Greater Blessings and Curses) | Blessed